LamaHamadeh/AppliedProgramming/Readme.md

-The Python Applied Programming element delivers an introduction to Python programming language and its main commands.
+Python Applied Programming is a collection of learning material for an introductory Python course for undergraduate mechanical engineering students as taught at the University College London in the Mechanical Engineering Department.

 Content:
 --------